atmtools/konrad/howto/surface.md

 ## Fixed surface temperature

-The simplest representatio of a surface in `konrad` is the fixed surface temperature.
+The simplest representation of a surface in `konrad` is the fixed surface temperature.
 It is defined by an albedo and a prescribed temperature.

 ```{code-cell} ipython3